|

 idols.
 But we also see missionaries recovering pagan sacred places,

+by a cross engravig.
 The many possible classifications for one social group A question

 we have heard many times is "how can we justify the creation of